top of page

 Mona D. Fishbane, PhD

-A room full of office workers is overshadowed by a image of earth surrounded by technology icons and other symbols of change.
-Through the large windows beyond there are aircraft and other modes of transport moving at a fast pace
+A room full of office workers is overshadowed by an image of earth surrounded by technology icons and other symbols of change

 Change is crossing the boundaries of our individual lives and pulling us into the global fabric.
 From climate change and gender and minority equity to the march of AI and the tragedy of conflict, these macro-level changes are reshaping our world.
 How individuals adapt in response to Big Change will inevitably influence how we respond to all the other changes.